Lawyers Who Make A Difference

 If you are interested in speaking with one of the attorneys in our office that practices probate and estate planning, please contact our office.

 If a family member or friend has died, you need time to grieve and cope with your loss.
-At the same time, someone needs to step forward to make final arrangements and begin the process of collecting and distributing the decedent’s assets as he or she provided by will or as provided by law.
+At the same time, someone needs to step forward to make final arrangements and begin the process of collecting and distributing the decedent’s assets as he or she provided by trust, will, or as provided by law.
 The person who manages the decedent’s affairs needs legal advice about how to comply with the decedent’s wishes and with the law.
-Sometimes the decedent’s estate does not need to be probated; sometimes it requires court supervision.
+Sometimes the decedent’s estate does not need trust administration or to be probated; sometimes it requires court supervision.
 You need the guidance of an attorney who can help you decide what is best for the estate.
 We will help you through this trying time so that you can focus on putting your life back together.
-If you need assistance with a matter in probate, the attorneys at O’Brien & Wolf that practice in estate planning would be happy to consult with you.
+If you need assistance with a matter in trust administration or probate, the attorneys at O’Brien & Wolf that practice in estate planning would be happy to consult with you.

 We all are at risk of losing the capacity to make decisions about our healthcare needs.
 If you create a healthcare directive, you establish who has the right and responsibility to explain to your healthcare professionals what medical care and life sustaining measures you want if you cannot communicate.
 If you decide who you want to make decisions, you can avoid confusion and friction among your friends and family who try to instruct your healthcare provides what your wishes are under the circumstances.
 We have helped many clients by putting in words what they want done and who they designate to speak on their behalf.
 We stand ready to help you.